-Last year MTVH worked to get 3,700 properties insulated via Energy Company Obligation round 3 (ECO3) funding, carrying out insulation works worth £5.3m We are committed to continuing to make improvements to the fabric of our homes as part of our decarbonisation programme, with commitments to bring all properties to EPC C by 2030.
+MTVH remain committed to continuing to make improvements to the fabric of our homes as part of our decarbonisation programme, with commitments to bring all properties to EPC C by 2030.

 Criteria C5 - What % of rental homes have a 3 year fixed tenancy agreement (or longer)?